oernster/setup-usb-webcams-server/README.md

 # setup-logitechc920-webcams-server
 Simple guide to setting up multiple Logitech c920 webcams as a server on either a raspberry pi or linux debian box

+Major shout out to Redonkuless on discord for his suberb assistance helping me set this up.

+###  NOTE: All IP addresses used are currently 10.0.0.11.
+These need to be modified to match the IP address of the web cam server; e.g. a Raspbian Bullseye distribution OR similar Debian distro.

 ## Commands:

 ```apt install ffmpeg```